-There will be a total of 6-7 problem sets.
-Problem sets will (generally) be assigned on Wednesdays and due the following Wednesday, no later than 5:00 PM, in my office (Terman 319).
+There will be a total of 4 problem sets.
+Problem sets will be assigned on Wednesdays and due two weeks later, no later than 5:00 PM, in the homework drop box in Huang Engineering Center.
 All assignments will be posted to the course website.
+Problem sets are assigned and due as follows: